nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 ### Adding listeners: `foreach`

-Under the hood `EventStream` manages a collection of listeners, but that's not how you should think of it conceptually.
+Under the hood `EventStream` manages a collection of listeners, but that’s not how you should think of it conceptually.
 Conceptually, by adding a listener what you really want is to execute a function for each event fired.
 In other words, for all values of the `EventStream`.
 So, just like when you want to execute a function for all values of a